 Our short stay in Chicago has come to an end, and it’s time for us to be moving on once again.
 Today’s entry covers our trip to a winery in Hayfield, Iowa, with a quick stopover in Madison, Wisconsin to break things up a bit.
 We stayed at the winery for a few days, and it will have its own post coming soon.
 Meanwhile, let’s wrap up this latest section of our #vanlife adventure!

-Chapter One, Part Two
+Part One, Sub Two

 I tend to have names and labels for everything.
 That summer in 2013 when I used practically all of my vacation days within the three months of summer became known as “Vacation Summer”.
 That time I bought the “52 Weekends in Oregon” card set and insisted on visiting ALL of them, was named “All of Oregon!”.
-This current adventure across the country in Darla is “#Vanlife”, and this particular portion (Florida to California) is Chapter One.
+This current adventure across the country in Darla is “#Vanlife”, and this particular portion (Florida to California) is Part One.

 Up until now, our actual “van life” experience has been pretty limited.
 Sure, we’re putting miles behind us (4,000 to be exact) and occasionally sleep on the mattress we have set out in the van, but the key word there was “occasionally”.
 We have spent the majority of our time sleeping comfortably in homes while we house sit.
 That changes today.
-I think we are now heading into Chapter One, Part Two: Actually Van Lifing It.
+I think we are now heading into Part One, Sub Two: Actually Van Lifing It.

 Chicago to Madison